tnatvu/SentiLens/README.md

 The list is not exhaustive, and is an iterative process as we perform EDA and go back and refining/ adding more features.

 Overall results for both a default random forest and CRF model were coNLL f1 = 0, while token only f1 score (macro) was 0.14.
 This suggested that the provided features did not provide a lot of information for the models to train on, and the models failed the most is in recognizing the aspect's polarity.

+### 3. DistilBERT transfer learning:

+I experimented with three components trying to tune DistilBERT model:
+- Data sampling:
+  - original dataset
+  - downsampling non-aspect sentences
+  - upsampling "rare/ higher value" sentences
+- Architecture:
+  - Single linear layer
+  - Two linear layers
+  - Bi-LSTM layer
+- Label weighted loss
+  - Non-weighted loss
+  - Label inverse weighted loss

+#### Data sampling:

+The experiments showed that using the same architecture (single linear layer) applying upsampling/ downsampling techniques improved the model's performance slightly.
+Given how imbalance the dataset is, there may be more opportunities to experiment with different sampling techniques to achieve a better results.

+#### Architecture:

+The more complex the architecture is, the more epochs it needs to achieve the same results.
+However, it may still provide a slight improvement in the model performance.
+It took "2 linear layer" model xx epochs to reach the same performance of "single linear layer", while "Bi-LSTM" required xxx epochs.
+Unlesss there is a requirement to maximize model's prediction power, opting for a simpler architecture can significantly speed up training time.

+#### Label weighted loss:

 ## INSTALLATION
 - Tested on Python 3.9.16 (recommended to use a virtual environment such as Pyenv)